geokyr/computer-architecture/README.md

 ## Lab Assignments

-There were 4 Lab Assignments in total, aiming to provide a comprehensive exploration of fundamental concepts in computer architecture.
+There were 4 lab assignments in total, aiming to provide a comprehensive exploration of fundamental concepts in computer architecture.
 These hands-on experiences will deepen the understanding of the inner workings of computer systems, from the low-level hardware details to memory management strategies of modern computing.

 ## Lab 01 - Assembly MIPS